-Provide Feedback to OJP on This Solicitation
+Provide Feedback to OJP

 To assist OJP in improving its application and award processes, we encourage applicants to provide feedback on this solicitation, the application submission process, and/or the application review/peer review process.
-Feedback may be provided to OJPSolicitationFeedback@usdoj.gov.
+Provide feedback to OJPSolicitationFeedback@usdoj.gov.

-IMPORTANT: This email is for feedback and suggestions only.
+IMPORTANT: This e-mail is for feedback and suggestions only.
 Replies are not sent from this mailbox.
-If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or email listed on the front of this solicitation document.
+If you have specific questions on any program or technical aspect of the solicitation, you must directly contact the appropriate number or e-mail listed on the front of this solicitation document.
 These contacts are provided to help ensure that you can directly reach an individual who can address your specific questions in a timely manner.

-If you are interested in being a reviewer for other OJP grant applications, please email your resume to ojppeerreview@lmbps.com.
+If you are interested in being a reviewer for other OJP grant applications, please e-mail your resume to ojppeerreview@lmbps.com.
 The OJP Solicitation Feedback email account will not forward your resume.
 Note: Neither you nor anyone else from your organization can be a peer reviewer in a competition in which you or your organization have submitted an application.